 Embrace the Power of Plants

 Ultimately, plenty of plant proteins are available that allow you to steer away from animal-based proteins altogether if you so choose.
-At iwi, we know all about the power of plants, as we trust the power of algae to provide valuable nutrition.
+At iwi life, we know all about the power of plants, as we trust the power of algae to provide valuable nutrition.
 We are confident that algae is the future, providing an extraordinary amount of nutrients, including omega-3 fatty acids.

-See the potential of algae for yourself and try iwi’s algae-based omega-3 supplement.
+See the potential of algae for yourself and try iwi life’s algae-based omega-3 supplement.
 This rich source of both DHA and EPA omega-3s provides extensive support to various systems throughout your body, including your brain, heart, eyes, bones, and more.
 To see all of the benefits that algae-based supplements can provide, explore our complete family of products.